Free Guide To The Best Fine Motor Activities for Children

 2. Piano exercises (finger lift)

-Place both hands with palms down on the table.
-With just your right hand, lift your thumb and then place down on the table, then lift your pointer finger and place down, middle finger and place down, ring finger and place down, pinky and place down, pause and then move backwards lifting your pinky, then ring, then middle, then pointer, and then thumb.
+Modified: Place both hands with palms down on the table.
+With just your right hand, lift your thumb and then place it down on the table, then lift your pointer finger and place it down, middle finger and place it down, ring finger and place it down, pinky and place it down, pause, and then move backwards lifting your pinky, then ring, then middle, then pointer, and then thumb.
 Try this 10 times with the right hand, then 10 times with the left hand.

 3. Finger crosses

-Original: With both palms pressed together and your fingers straight, cross your pointer fingers together front and back and then bring to neutral.
-Then repeat the same thing with your middle fingers front and back, your ring fingers and your pinkies.
+Original: With both palms pressed together and your fingers straight, cross your pointer fingers together front and back, and then bring them to neutral.
+Then repeat the same thing with your middle fingers, front and back, your ring fingers, and your pinkies.
 Repeat this 10 times.

-Modified: With both palms pressed together and your fingers straight out cross your pointer fingers together to the back and then bring to neutral, repeat with your middle, ring and pinkies.
+Modified: With both palms pressed together and your fingers straight out, cross your pointer fingers together to the back and then bring them to neutral.
+Repeat with your middle, ring, and pinkies.
 Try this 10 times.

 Simplified: With your palms pressed together, cross all fingers together and hold for a count of 10.